Directory

 My current research interest involves the bacterium Salmonella enterica and its ability to form biofilms on living and nonliving surfaces.
 My students have been isolating different strains, identifying them, and quantifying levels of biofilm formation in the presence of a variety of antibiotics.

-I primarily teach BI 250 General Microbiology, which emphasizes microbes that cause infectious diseases.
-My expertise in this area is also put to use in the interdisciplinary course Plagues, which I co-teach with Dr. Jeffrey Myers (history), and Global Health Concerns, which I co-teach with Martha Blackman from nursing.
+I primarily teach BI 152 General Microbiology, which emphasizes microbes that cause infectious diseases.
+My expertise in this area is also put to use in the interdisciplinary course Plagues, which I co-teach with Dr. Jeffrey Myers (history) and an upper level biology course BI 352 Microbiology.
 It’s a subject that’s constantly changing, which makes it exciting to teach.

 My “extra-curricular” activities include memberships in the American Society for Microbiology and the Association of College and University Biology Educators (ACUBE).
 For community service activities, I am part of a team of advisors with the National Association of Advisors for Health Professions that help students with their journey to enter various health professions.
 I also judge the Greater Kansas City Area Science Fair each year.